Franz Ferdinand – Right Thoughts, Right Words, Right Action

 Franz Ferdinand are never going to recapture the zeitgeist of the early 00s; the indie revival they spearheaded has been thoroughly subsumed by the mainstream, the idea of a punky guitar band registering a chart hit no longer raising any eyebrows.
 When they’re at the top of their game though, none of the bands that have followed in their wake come close to matching their panache.
 Most importantly, Right Thoughts, Right Words, Right Action is just tremendous fun.

-Right Thoughts, Right Words, Right Action is released on 26th August, but you can pre-order the album here.
+Right Thoughts, Right Words, Right Action is released on 26th August 2013.
+For further information or to order the album visit Franz Ferdinand’s website here.

 Watch the video for Right Action here: